 The innovative presentation of works distinguishes itself for its interactive set-ups and multimedia devices, for its plastic models, working tools, materials, animated reconstructions and advanced technological solutions.

 TAMO.
 Mosaics between Hell and Heaven (Mosaici tra Inferno e Paradiso) is a new section of works dedicated to the poet Dante Alighieri opened in 2012.
-It was commissioned by the Municipality of Ravenna to great 20th Century Italian artists for the celebrations of the 8th centenary of Dante’s birth and consists of 21 precious, some of them large-size panels made on cartoon by Italian artists such as Purificato, Cantatore, Gentilini, Mattioli, Ruffini, Morigi Berti, Sassu and Saetti, and transformed into mosaic by artists and artisans from Ravenna, such as Libera Musiani, Giuseppe Salietti, Santo Spartà, Sergio Cicognani and Renato Signorini.
+It was commissioned by the Municipality of Ravenna to great 20th-Century Italian artists for the celebrations of the 7th centenary of Dante’s birth.
+The collection consists of 21 precious panels, some of whom large-size, made on cartoon by Italian artists such as Purificato, Cantatore, Gentilini, Mattioli, Ruffini, Morigi Berti, Sassu and Saetti, and then transformed into mosaic by artists and artisans from Ravenna, such as Libera Musiani, Giuseppe Salietti, Santo Spartà, Sergio Cicognani and Renato Signorini.

 Ticket price: 4€

-Concession (students, ICOM members, Touring Club, Disabled Helper), valid also for groups (of at least 15 people): 3€
+Concession (students, ICOM members, Touring Club, accompanying person for disabled people), valid also for groups (of at least 15 people): 3€

-Combined ticket (Cripta Rasponi + Domus dei Tappeti di Pietra + Tamo): 7€ / 5€ (valid for concessions, groups and schoolgroups).
+Combined ticket (Rasponi Crypt + Domus dei Tappeti di Pietra + Tamo): 7€ / 5€ (valid for concessions, groups and schoolgroups).

 Special agreements: Dante Alighieri Society, Coop members, Romagna Visit Card